uvarc/rc-website/content/userinfo/hpc/ood/overview.md

 # File Explorer
 File Explorer makes browsing and managing small files easy.
-Rivanna has multiple locations to store your files with different limits and policies.
+Rivanna and Afton have multiple locations to store your files with different limits and policies.
 Specifically, each user has a relatively small amount of permanent storage in his/her home directory and a large amount of temporary storage ([/scratch](/userinfo/storage/non-sensitive-data/#scratch)) where large data sets can be staged for job processing.
 Users can also lease storage that is accessible on Rivanna.
 [Contact Research Computing](/support) or visit the [storage page](/userinfo/storage) for more information.

 The file explorer provides these basic functions: